canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/install-ubuntu-desktop-1604/install-ubuntu-desktop-1604.md

 ![screenshot](https://assets.ubuntu.com/v1/69d32ea7-download-desktop-install-ubuntu-desktop_8.jpg)

-: If enable home folder encryption and you forget your password, you won't be able to retrieve any personal data stored in your home folder.
+: If you enable home folder encryption and you forget your password, you won't be able to retrieve any personal data stored in your home folder.

 ## Background installation
 Duration: 0:20